US has rolled out 1,200 vaccines for monkeypox in response to outbreak - KTVZ

 Health care workers in Massachusetts treating monkeypox patients were among the first to receive vaccinations to protect them against the virus.

 In the United States, the two-dose Jynneos vaccine is licensed to prevent smallpox and specifically to prevent monkeypox.
-Another smallpox vaccine licensed in the United States, ACAM2000, could potentially be used to prevent monkeypox.
+Another smallpox vaccine licensed in the United States, ACAM2000, can also be used for monkeypox.

 To date, more than 120 PCR orthopox tests have been performed across the United States as part of monitoring the outbreak.